 If your business offers a limited selection of products, you can enter these in manually.
 If you manage a larger or more complex inventory, however, you should be able to upload these items in bulk to save time.

-Lots of solutions will also allow you to use existing data to add products using a (comma-separated values) CVS list.
-Using this method can be a time saver because it allows you to import a large number of products at once.
+Lots of solutions will also allow you to add products using a comma-separated value (CVS) file too.
+This can be a great time-saving measure because it lets businesses import a large number of products at once.

 4. Enter User Accounts and Permissions

 During your software setup, POS users should be created.
-These user accounts will ensure every employee is able to log in and be assigned the correct permissions.
+These accounts ensure every employee can log in to the system and be given the correct permissions.